brittonlaroche/realm/inventoryDemo/README.md

 ## ![7](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/7b.png)  Set up Charts

+The entire process for setting up charts is covered in the video below.

 <a href="https://youtu.be/MIoWkp_oCBs" target="video">Click for a short video on creating charts and embedding them in the application</a>
 <a href="https://youtu.be/MIoWkp_oCBs" target="video"><img src="./img/chartsVideo.png"></a>

+Start by inserting data into the __"InventoryItem"__ collection.
+The easiest way to do this is through the __"Item Maintenance"__ window of the application, this is the __"index.html"__ file we uploaded in step 5.
+It can be accessd via https://<your-app-id>/mongodbstitch.com.
+Click the __"REST API Add"__ button.
+The addStoreItem.html file will open in a new tab with the default product information in a JSON document.
+Modify the product name, price and other attributes to get enough data to build a chart.

 Charts
 ![CHARTS](./img/chartsEmbed.png)

+Be sure to include the \_partition value in the chart when enabling the ability to embed the chart.

 ## Tutorial Contents
 [Overview](#-overview)